tbrown122387/gradeR/cran-comments.md

 ## R CMD check results

-0 errors, 0 warnings, 0 notes
+0 errors, 0 warnings, 1 notes

+Regarding the one note:
+* checking for future file timestamps ...
+NOTE unable to verify current time
+I did some searching around on Google, and this seems to have to do with some website that no longer functions.